tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-Websites.md

 Generally, it makes sense to blacklist a website if all of the following criteria are met:

-- Website has been used in **at least** 2 confirmed instances (tp fed back reports) of spam (You can use https://metasmoke.erwaysoftware.com/search to find other instances of a website being used for spam)
+- Website has been used in **at least** 2 confirmed instances (tp fed back reports) of spam (You can use https://metasmoke.erwaysoftware.com/search to find other instances of a website being used for spam).

+- Website is not used legitimately in other posts on Stack Exchange.

 - Website is not currently caught in either of these filters:
 	- bad keyword in body